 Juniata's Commitment to Diversity

-Juniata's first class in 1876 had just 3 students, 2 of whom were female.
-In a time when most educational institutions were out of reach for women and people of color, Juniata held steadfast in its commitment to pluralism and has not looked back.
-Juniata is unapologetically dedicated to maintaining the sense of peace, cooperation and service set forth by our Church of the Brethren founders.
-We are wholeheartedly devoted to increasing and maintaining multicultural understanding.
-Here, the Office of Diversity & Inclusion is more than a branch of student services - It is an extension of the President's office and reports directly to me.
+Juniata's first class in 1876 had just three students, two of whom were female.
+In a time when most educational institutions were out of reach for women and people of color, Juniata held steadfast in its commitment to equity and has not looked back.
+Juniata is unapologetically dedicated to maintaining the sense of peace, cooperation, and service set forth by our Brethren founders.
+We are resolute in our work to improve multicultural understanding.
+Here, the Office of Diversity & Inclusion is more than a superficial programming body.
+It is an extension of the President's office.

 Find out more about the campus!
 (PDF download)

 Institutional Policies & Practices regarding Diversity